 Wisconsin’s Credit Unions Report Solid Third-Quarter Financial Performance

-Other financial indicators are strong and are not showing distress due to the pandemic.
-In the nine months ending on September 30, 2020:
+Other financial indicators are strong.
+In the nine months ending on September 30, 2021:

-- Net worth to assets were at 10.49%, which is a strong ratio despite a decrease due to significant asset growth.
-This ratio was 11.40% in September 2019;
+- Net worth to assets were at 10.40%, which is a solid ratio despite a decrease due to significant asset growth during the pandemic;

-- Delinquent loan to total loan ratio was 0.53%, down from the September 2019 ratio of 0.64%, and still at a historically low level; and
+- Delinquent loan to total loan ratio was 0.44%, down from the year-end ratio of 0.56%, and remains at a historically low-level; and